Dentures vs. teeth implants: the health reasons to consider dental implants

 When you lose a tooth, be it one or several, there is no denying that it can have a significant impact on your quality of life.
 Gaps in your teeth can affect your ability to laugh and eat confidently in front of others.
 As well as this it can damage your facial structure and leave you with a sunken, aged appearance.

 Modern technology has ensured that there are two major solutions to such tooth loss: dentures and dental implants.
-Here at James Main Dental Practice, we have many years experience in fitting dental implants.
+Here at The James Main Dental Partnership, we have many years experience in fitting dental implants.
 We believe they are the best route to take, providing a number of benefits for your oral health.

 What are dentures?